PatrickTrentin88/wcet_omt/README.md

 ## LIMITATIONS

-There are a number of inherent limitations in this work, some of which derive from using an outdated version of clang/llvm and from Pagai's implementation.
+There are a number of inherent limitations in this work, some of which derive from using an outdated version of clang/llvm and (apparently) from Pagai's implementation.

 Known issues:
 - Pagai running out of memory / stuck in loop